 Villages here rely on the mangroves to protect them from storms and support agriculture, fishing and seafood.
 In the 1970s, the area was blighted by drought.
 People started using the mangroves for firewood, which fed a vicious cycle of deforestation and poverty.

 WeForest is working with Oceanium, the most experienced mangrove restoration NGO in Senegal.
 Our goal is to replant mangroves over 4 775 hectares at a density of 5000 trees per hectare, and re-establish sustainable and profitable mangrove-friendly fishing and farming shellfish activities for local communities.
-Our project here forms part of the largest carbon-certified mangrove project in the world, together with a similar project in the more southerly Casamance delta.
+Our project here is expected to form part of the largest carbon-certified mangrove project in the world, together with a similar project in the more southerly Casamance delta.

 - Protect coastal communities from storms and erosion.